tehcentr2014/dj-oc-app/README.md

 ### Features
+The BlogGenerator Django App has the starting Landing page and Dasboard section.

+### Landing Page

+- __Navigation Bar__

+  - link to Home page
+  - link to Login page

 - **Keywords Input**: Users can input keywords related to the blog idea for which they want to generate descriptions.
 - **Sections Removal**: The application provides a functionality to remove previously generated blog ideas.
 - **Blog Generation**: Using the previously generated blog ideas, the application generates detaled blog descriptions based on the blog idea, keywords and audience.